AlejandroEsquivel/Node-Pastebin-Scraper/README.md

 Moreover, the url's of the pastebin posts being scraped are recorded to avoid duplicate fetching when the scraper re-initiates.

 # Parameters to set
-Expressions [Array]
-- List what keywords to search for
+- Expressions [array] keywords to search
-Seconds [Integer]
-- How long to wait between requests
+- Frequency [object] determines how often scraper should re-start (reload new array of new pastes and scrape them), how long this program should run for, and how long to wait between http requests.

+# Run in background
+You can optionally install the npm package forever (npm install -g forever) and then let this scraper run.
+This can be done by (forever start scraper.js), a log will be automatically generated (forever list) shows where the log is located